PE Premium Funding

 Intended outcomes

-• Introduction of new PE scheme and ensure it is rolled out efficiently with staff being confident in delivering engaging and active session
+• New PE scheme is being effectively taught and staff are confident in delivering engaging and active sessions

 • Staff confident in using the assessment criteria to monitor their class’ progress